 If you decide you do want a conversation and assessment we can arrange this.
 It can be in a location, date and time of your choosing.
 We know that getting away from your caring role might be difficult so we can arrange for the conversation to take place at your home, by telephone or possibly by video.
 The important thing is you know that support is here to help.

 Already have a support plan?

 If you already have an Adult Carer Support Plan there may be no need to review it.
-However, if its been a while since you developed your plan you may benefit from talking to someone to review your personal actions and future plans.
-If your plan is more than three years old, if there are any material and significant changes in your caring circumstances or if you have moved home and changed the area in which you plan was developed it might be beneficial to review it.
+However, if it's been a while since you developed your plan you may benefit from talking to someone to review your personal actions and future plans.
+If your plan is more than three years old, if there are any material and significant changes in your caring circumstances or if you have moved home and changed the area in which your plan was developed it might be beneficial to review it.
 If you would like to take advantage of a review you should contact the person or organisation who helped you to prepare your existing one.